 Support

-Good support in labour is one of the most important factors in helping women cope with the pain of labour and have a normal birth.
-It may also affect the length of labour and what sort of birth you have.
+Good support in labour is one of the most important factors in helping you have a vaginal birth.

 Where to give birth?